Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Optimizing unraveling schemes driven by Brownian motion

 then $\mathbb{E}\big[\psi(t) \psi(t)^\dagger\big]$ is a solution of \eqref{eqn::lb} for all possible density matrices $\rho_{t_0}$ at arbitrary fixed initial time $t_0$.
 When $\mani = \mathcal{S}^n$ is the space of the unit sphere, the above sufficient condition becomes an equivalent condition. \end{lemma}

+\begin{remark} The number of noise terms $N$ represents the dimensionality of the real-valued Brownian motion, which serves as a free parameter.
+While it is convenient and a common practice to pick $N = K$, this relation is not strictly required; for instance, the cQSD \eqref{eqn::cqsd} employs $N = 2 K$.
+For most of the unraveling schemes considered below, we adopt the convenient convention of $N = K$ to minimize the number of free parameters. \end{remark}

-Generally, we tend to pick $N = K$ to match the number of Lindblad operators, but this is not a must.
-This lemma is straightforward to verify and thus the detailed proof is skiped.
+This lemma is straightforward to verify and thus the detailed proof is skipped.
 Hence, finding a dynamics for stochastic wave functions becomes a task of finding the drift and diffusion coefficients.
-In previous literatures, two most well known examples are \begin{itemize} \item Linear quantum state diffusion (LQSD) \cite[Chp.~4.5]{Percival1998-sh}:
+In previous literatures, a few important examples are \begin{itemize} \item Linear quantum state diffusion (LQSD) \cite[Chp.~4.5]{Percival1998-sh}:

 In this case, $a(\psi)$ produces a non-Hermitian dynamics.

 \item Quantum state diffusion (rQSD) \cite{gisin_quantum-state_1992,Percival1998-sh}:

 This choice preserves the pathwise norm of the wave function.